softwaresuave/Practical-Powershell/README.md

-# this collection contains a variety of powershell tools, mainly for system administration, welcome to the powershell playground
+## this collection of powershell scripts contains tools mainly for system administration, welcome to the powershell playground

+-proper footwear required.

 Tools for administrators to run various functions from a machine.
 Making your job easier, automating cumbersome processes.

 An explanation of each script is given in the output or commented in the code.